Ticket system

 Tip

-We recommend creating a tab at the PORTFOLIO LEVEL specifically for the portlets relevant to tickets.
-For more on portlet configuration, see Portal concept and structure.
+We recommend creating a tab at the portfolio level specifically for the relevant portlets.
+For more on portlet configuration, see Portlets and tabs.

 Alarms portlet: Overview of alarms.